-Who’s is a contraction linking the words who is or who has, and whose is the possessive form of who.
-They may sound the same, but spelling them correctly can be tricky.
+Who’s is a contraction linking the words who is or who has, and whose is the possessive form of the pronoun who.
+They may sound the same, but they’re not spelled the same, and remembering which spelling is which can be tricky.
 To get into the difference between who’s and whose, read on.

-- Who’s is a contraction, meaning it’s two words stuck together.
-The formula: who + is, or who + has.
+Who’s is a contraction, meaning it’s two words stuck together with some of the letters left out, and those letters are replaced with an apostrophe.
+The formula: who + is or who + has = who’s.

-- Whose is a possessive pronoun.
-Use it when you’re asking (or telling) whom something belongs to.
+Whose is the possessive form of the pronoun who.
+Use it when you’re asking (or declaring) to whom something belongs.

-But, when you need “whom” to explain what “whose” means, more information is needed.
-Plus, even though who’s is a contraction and whose is possessive, put them together and you sound like an owl starting to fall asleep.
-That’s because these two words are homophones, meaning they sound the same, but mean different things.
+But when you need the word whom to explain what whose means, more information is called for.
+Plus, even though who’s is a contraction and whose is possessive, say one after the other and you sound like an owl starting to fall asleep.
+That’s because these two words are homophones, meaning they sound the same but mean different things and/or are spelled differently.
 Keep your apostrophes where they belong by continuing through this explanation of who’s vs. whose.

 First up, let’s introduce this exceptionally tricky pronoun.
-It has many forms, and many a brave soul has cowered in the attempt to use it correctly.
+It has several forms, and many a brave soul has cowered in the attempt to use it correctly.

-Who is a subject pronoun, like he, she, I, or they, but it’s the interrogative used for animate subjects.
-In other words, use it to ask a question about which person did something or is someone.
+Who is one of the interrogative pronouns, along with what and which.
+Of those three, who is the one used to refer to a personal subject.
+In other words, you can use it to ask a question about which person did something or is someone.

-This is the bane of many an English-speaker’s existence.
-But it’s not as hard as you think: whom is an object pronoun, meaning if you could replace it with “him,” “her,” “me,” or “them,” you’re good to go.
+This is the bane of many an English speaker’s existence.
+But it’s not as hard as you think: Like the personal pronouns, who changes form based on case, and whom is its objective form, meaning that if you could turn your question into a statement and replace whom with him, her, me, or them, you’re good to go.

 Yeah, we know—it sounds stuffy.
 But if you want to be correct correct, that’s how it works.